'Shop local in North Somerset'

 Our 'Shop local' work also links closely to our 'Made in north somerset' activities which aim to promote the fantastic array of local food, drink, arts and crafts that are actually made in the local area.
 Our 'Made in north somerset' annual event, a festival of food and drink, artists and artisans is in its second year and will take place this autumn.
 The festival will take place over a three week period from 15 Sept -7 Oct and will include a launch Art exhibition by North Somerset Arts at Sidcot School with a local Theatre Orchard production; local food and craft producers will be opening their doors to the public and a special 'Made in north somerset' Food and Craft Market at Tyntesfield will showcase products in one place on 30 Sept.

 We know that many of our smaller independent businesses may be hard to seek out or locate so we have tried to make it as easy as possible for you to find them.
 We have listings for many of our local produce markets and created directories for our local food, drink and craft businesses.
 Details of those businesses who took part in our 'Made in north somerset Showcase' can also be found, helping you to easily source local produce, buy that special gift, ingredient or just to treat yourself.

-- Visit North Somerset Council website for more information about local produce markets.
+- Visit North Somerset Council's website for more information about when and where local produce markets are held.